Pulsed Field Ablation: A New Paradigm in the Treatment of Atrial Fibrillation!

 What is changing in Atrial Fibrillation treatment?

-PFA was approved in Europe several years ago, where tens of thousands of procedures have already been completed.
-In the US, several clinical trials have been completed or are ongoing.
-Some trials have already been published and led to the recent approval of two PFA technologies.
+4. Real-World Application: PFA has been approved in Europe for several years, where tens of thousands of procedures have already been performed with excellent safety and efficacy outcomes.
+In the U.S., several clinical trials have been completed, and two PFA technologies have recently received FDA approval.

 Although, at face value, one may think that the results of these studies are not spectacular, I think we should all consider carefully how impressive this technology really could be.
 Catheter ablation has been around for several decades, and the physicians who participated in the PFA trials are some of the most experienced in the world.
 PFA was a new technology, and doctors were immediately able to deliver ablation that was at least as effective but faster and safer in many ways.
 Further real-world studies have shown very short learning curves, or the number of procedures it takes a physician to achieve optimal results with a new tool or technique, and even shorter procedure times.
 Therefore, even though a brand-new technology was being tested, the results were quite good, and some clear advantages were identified.